-The Chicago Department of Cultural Affairs, as part of City of Chicago’s Year of Theater program for 2019, is organizing an exhibition focused around the archive of goat island, a Chicago-based performance company, which has – over the course of its 23-year lifespan (1986 – 2009) and after – influenced generations of artists and performance makers, both in Chicago and internationally.
+The Chicago Department of Cultural Affairs, as part of City of Chicago’s Year of Theater program for 2019, has organized an exhibition focused around the archive of goat island, a Chicago-based performance company, which has – over the course of its 23-year lifespan (1986 – 2009) and after – influenced generations of artists and performance makers, both in Chicago and internationally.

-Titled …we have discovered the performance by making it, the exhibition will present materials from the company’s archive alongside new works by nine artists who are being commissioned to develop new projects in a dialogue with the nine performance works of goat island.
-As one of the invited artists, I have been asked to make a work that starts with an encounter with goat island’s piece It’s an Earthquake in my Heart, which I saw when it was first presented in Chicago in the spring of 2001.
+Titled …we have discovered the performance by making it, the exhibition presents materials from the company’s archive alongside new works by nine artists who are being commissioned to develop new projects in a dialogue with the nine performance works of goat island.
+As one of the invited artists, I have been asked to make a work that starts with an encounter with goat island’s piece It’s an Earthquake in my Heart, which I saw when it was first presented in Chicago in 1999.

 This project is supported by the Chicago Department of Cultural Affairs and Special Events (DCASE) as part of the exhibition goat island archive – we have discovered the performance by making it.

-The following artists and writers have generously contributed material for the project (list current as of early April):
+The following artists and writers have generously contributed their performance memories for the project: